 You can hire snorkeling gear, kayaks, SUP’s and small sailing boats from the Beach Sports Hut, and if you happen to be staying in one of the Hamilton Island Resorts, all the equipment is included free of charge with your stay.

-Make sure to plan your visit to Catseye Beach about 3-hours either side of high tide as this is when you’ll be able to book in your water sports activities.
+Make sure to plan your visit to Catseye Beach for about 3 hours on either side of high tide as this is when you’ll be able to book in your water sports activities.

 HAMILTON ISLAND SUNSET CRUISE